arzoogulia/OneFootball_1/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.

+1. It makes use of angular forms for searching a player's name.
+And on submitting the value inside the form, along with this "data API" is invoked and we take the value of  "profile-id" from this API
+2. Additionally, the user is navigated to the "/detail/{player_id}" page only if the "active" field in the data is "true" else it does not navigate and displays an error message.
+3. If the "active field" is "true", the code sends "profile-id" into "profile API" to get further information about the searched player.
+4. "/details/{player_id}" page has a button for back navigation.
+5. Also, this detail page has all the information such as id, age, team, picture, role displayed in tabular format.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.